 Property: The properties currently known to comprise the Site or are potentially part of the Site (the Property) are described below and shown on Figure 1.2, Site Vicinity Map.
-Additional investigations planned at the Site may identify other impacted properties.

 Uplands: The upland portion of the Site currently includes all or part of four privately-owned parcels and a City-owned street right-of-way.
 The four private parcels and the one publically owned parcel known to be part of the Site are identified as follows: